 No migration.
 No rebuild.
 No new workflow.

 Flock does not ask you to abandon the tools you use.
 It connects alongside them.
 If you are on Clio, stay on Clio.
 If you use INSZoom, keep using INSZoom.
-Flock handles the intelligence layer — extraction, drafting, form filling, QA — and exports clean files back to your existing system.
+Flock handles the intelligence layer: extraction, drafting, form filling, QA.
+It exports clean files back to your existing system.

 Add Flock to an active case in under 10 minutes.